 As such, under delegated powers, the Proper Officer to the Council confirms that the appointments detailed on the document Councillor's responsibilities, will remain current until an annual meeting is held (possibly next year) unless the council decides to elect replacements earlier.

 If you feel passionate about Palgrave, please consider putting yourself forward.
-We still have 4 vacancies.
+We now have 5 vacancies.
 Please contact the clerk or any Parish Councillor.
 The following link may be helpful:

 Become a councillor: https://beacouncillor.co.uk/